OutOfStack/game-library/README.md

     dockerbuildmng builds manage app docker image
-    dockerrunmng-m applies migrations to database using docker manage image dockerrunmng-r rollbacks one last migration using docker manage image dockerrunmng-s applies migrations to database using docker manage image
+    dockerrunmng-m applies migrations to database using docker manage image dockerrunmng-r rollbacks one last migration using docker manage image dockerrunmng-s seeds test data to database using docker manage image

 ### Migrations
 Creating a new migration: